neoforged/.github/primers/1.16.5/index.md

 ## Miscellaneous

 ### Multipart Entity hitboxes
-There is now an <a href="https://github.com/MinecraftForge/MinecraftForge/pull/7554"> Forge API hook </a> that allows you to register multiple hitboxes for your entity, similar to the Ender Dragon.
+There is now an [Forge API hook](https://github.com/MinecraftForge/MinecraftForge/pull/7554) that allows you to register multiple hitboxes for your entity, similar to the Ender Dragon.

 ### Forge ChunkManager
 The Forge ChunkManager from older versions has been readded to Forge.